CasperLabs/stests/docs/usage.md

 	stests-workers
 	```

-2. From time to time it is a good idea to restart the workers so that the stests cache resources can be reset.
+2. From time to time it is a good idea to restart the workers so that stests cache resources can be reset.

 	```
 	stests-workers-restart